 13}

-The common structure is always the same: wrap with suspendCoroutine, register the callback, resume when the callback fires.
+The common structure is always the same: wrap with suspendCancellableCoroutine, register the callback, resume when the callback fires.
 What changes is the callback shape, how many values you need to capture, and whether cancellation cleanup is needed.

 Common mistakes to avoid